The dangers of a flat network - or how I tracked the mob boss...

 Some time ago, while I was helping a law enforcement agency track a wanted mobter boss, I came across one of his trusted people's computer.
 He and I were connected to the same insecure wireless at a cafe.
 After some scanning and running several little exploits I managed to get a shell to his Windows XP machine.

-Putting aside the fact that his XP wasn't updated and that XP is the easiest Windows to penetrate, he didn't have any firewall, antivirus or any other security program on his laptop.
-Initially I thought the laptop was one of those burn computers: use once and discard, so I was hesitant to leave there any backdoor, however he was the only lead we had to the boss.
-I installed a little backdoor.
+Initially I thought the laptop was one of those burn computers: use once and discard, so I was hesitant to leave there any backdoor, however he was the only lead we had to the boss so I installed one.

-The backdoor program would try to connect to a server I had ready.
-Just send a "I'm alive" signal via an HTTP GET that was injected into any application connected to the internet as soon as the laptop connected to a new network (different from the one we were connected at that moment).
-The idea was to piggy back into an app already connected and try to remain hidden like that.
+The backdoor would try to connect to a server I had ready and send an "I'm alive" signal via an HTTP GET that was injected into any application connected to the internet.
+The idea was to utilize the app already connected as a conduit and try to remain hidden like that.

-For several weeks my listening program didn't get any signals.
-Then, when I was to shut down the server, I had one.
+For several weeks my listening server didn't get any signals.
+Then, when I was about to shut down the server, I had one.

 The IP seemed to be an internal IP.
 Good.
 The external IP was from a country where we thought the boss operated from.
 Great.
-I fired up the command module and I requested from my backdoor app to return a shell.
-A few seconds later I had the standard Windows XP cmd prompt in front of me.
+I fired up the command module in the backdoor and I requested a shell.
+A few seconds later I had the standard Windows XP CMD prompt in front of me.
 I sent a file to the backdoor so it would be installed at the host.
 This file was a little worm that can crawl NETBIOS shares, open FTPs, NULL sessions and other things and search for files: word documents, text files, zip files, outlook email databases, etc.

 I sent the run command and while it started the search, I began my own recon of the network.